tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 <!-- - Reactin [docs](https://reactjs.org/docs/hello-world.html) kannattaa ehdottomasti käydä jossain vaiheessa läpi, ei välttämättä kaikkea nyt, osa on ajankohtaista vasta kurssin myöhemmissä osissa ja kaikki Class-komponentteihin liittyvä on kurssin kannalta epärelevanttia
 - Reactin sivuilla oleva [tutoriaali](https://reactjs.org/tutorial/tutorial.html) sen sijaan on aika huono
 - [Egghead.io](https://egghead.io):n kursseista [Start learning React](https://egghead.io/courses/start-learning-react) on laadukas, ja hieman uudempi [The Beginner's guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) on myös kohtuullisen hyvä; molemmat sisältävät myös asioita jotka tulevat tällä kurssilla vasta myöhemmissä osissa.
 Molemmissa toki se ongelma, että ne käyttävät Class-komponentteja -->
-- The React [official documentation](https://reactjs.org/docs/hello-world.html) is worth checking out at some point, although most of it will become relevant only later on in the course and everything related to Class-components is irrelevant to us.
+- The React [official documentation](https://reactjs.org/docs/hello-world.html) is worth checking out at some point, although most of it will become relevant only later on in the course.
+Also, everything related to Class-components is irrelevant to us.
 - The official React [tutorial](https://reactjs.org/tutorial/tutorial.html) is not very good.
 - Some courses on [Egghead.io](https://egghead.io) like [Start learning React](https://egghead.io/courses/start-learning-react) is of high quality, and the slightly newer [The Beginner's guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good; both courses introduce concepts that will also be introduced later on in this course.
 However, both courses use Class components instead of the new functional ones used in this course.